TABLE OF CONTENTS

 According to Globe Newswire, the global mobile application market is expected to expand at a CAGR of 13.4% and reach USD 565.40 billion by 2030.
 Developing a flawless mobile experience enables companies to satisfy customers, increase engagement, and take advantage of the potential market landscape.

-On the way to becoming digital-ready, mobile app testing is a crucial component that can't be ignored.
+On the way to becoming digital-ready, mobile testing is a crucial component that can't be ignored.
 Imagine a health tracking app with inaccurate metrics display or a fintech app failing to protect users' data.
 The impact of such malfunctions will be felt on both individual and enterprise levels.

 Therefore, building a robust mobile testing strategy is of paramount importance, especially when mobile apps are becoming more ubiquitous than ever.